Clyra Control for AI-assisted engineering

 • Gap: target and credential review are incomplete

-GitHub tokens, PATs, cloud keys, and service tokens
+GitHub tokens, PATs, cloud keys, service tokens

-Mutable endpoints or workflows with business impact
+Mutable endpoints with business impact

 Missing owner, purpose, approval, policy, or evidence

-System object
+System view

 Delegation path

-human owner
+human request

 agent workflow